billbuchanan/appliedcrypto/unit06_trust_dig_cert/README.md

 * Digital Certificate: Usage, formats, and PKI.
 * Creation of the trust infrastructure.

+You can find examples of digital certificates [here](https://asecuritysite.com/digitalcert/).

 ## What you should know at the end of unit?

 * Understand the trust infrastructures of PKI.